 Stem cell treatment for COPD (Chronic Obstructive Pulmonary Disease) are being studied for their efficacy in enhancing the complications in patients with COPD, by means of the use of stem cells.
-These procedures may help patients who don’t respond to typical drug treatment.
+These procedures may help patients who do not respond to typical drug treatment.
 Chronic Obstructive Pulmonary Disease (COPD) is refers to a bunch of lung conditions that make it difficult or tough to breathe by blocking the airflow in and out of the lungs, This difficulty can lead to shortness of breath (also called breathlessness).
 COPD is a word that can be used to describe and explain a person with the feeling of being tired. emphysema, chronic asthma, and chronic bronchitis.
 COPD is a different condition from asthma, but it can be tough to tell apart between COPD and chronic asthma.

 In a patient with emphysema, the air sacs enlarge and lose their elasticity.
 Emphysema involves the gradual destruction of the tissues surrounding the tiny sacs, called alveoli, which are responsible for the oxygen exchange in the lungs.
 This slows the rate of oxygen transferred from each breath and can make exhalation a laborious process.
 Chronic bronchitis causes inflammation to occur in the bronchial tubes where air passes through.
 This irritation causes mucus to form, progressively making breathing a difficult task.
 Those with chronic bronchitis may experience a persistent cough, increase in mucus production and trouble breathing.
 While chronic asthma is not generally associated with COPD, the severe effects of the disease could progressively lead to COPD.
 Recent studies have shown a correlation between the severity and persistence of childhood asthma and adult COPD.
 Each of these conditions results in the chronic obstruction of airflow in and out of the lungs.